 During the past few years, there has been a rapid rise in the number of workers who work remotely.
 Numerous benefits come with working remotely.
 This includes both companies and workers.
 On the company side, working remotely allows companies to reach out and cast a wider net when it comes to employees.
-This allows them to work with talented professionals who might not be in their local area.
+This will enable them to work with talented professionals who might not be in their local area.
 This could increase productivity and efficiency, driving more revenue.
 On the worker side, there are some apparent advantages as well.
 Workers can work in the comfort of their own home, avoid the hassle of a morning commute, and spend time with family members who might need their assistance, including young babies and elderly loved ones.
 This also allows workers more autonomy, flexibility, and free time (to the extent the company allows).

 On the other hand, some significant challenges come with working remotely.
-The toughest challenge that both employees and companies have to address is the balance of functionality and security.
+The most formidable challenge that both employees and companies have to address is the balance of functionality and security.
 When working remotely, employees are going to have to have access to the same service that they would typically have in their own office.
 This includes information, applications, and internal services.
 On the other hand, the company still has to protect its systems.
 This includes servers, networks, data, applications, and information.
 Working remotely clearly introduces some new vulnerabilities that companies must address.
 For organizations to keep their information safe while still allowing workers the freedom to work remotely, there are additional security precautions that have to be implemented.
 It is these precautions that will prevent criminals from taking advantage of these vulnerabilities, threatening the company’s data and that of its customers.
 With this goal in mind, there are a few tips that everyone must note.

 Understand the Numerous Threats to Remote Workers